pconrad-fb/markdown/markdown-dreams/docs/recipes/recipes-mkdocs.md

 The default look is fine, but you'll probably want to choose a [theme](https://github.com/mkdocs/mkdocs/wiki/MkDocs-Themes).
 Themes don't just change the look of the site&mdash;they sometimes add extensions and capabilities (such as the [Python Markdown Extensions](https://python-markdown.github.io/extensions/)).

-You can add a theme, activate extensions, and set up site navigation in the site configuration file `mkdocs.yml`:
+To add a theme, you download a bunch of files (sometimes by cloning a Git repo) and copy them into your MkDocs project directory, then add the theme name to the `theme` parameter in the site configuration file `mkdocs.yml`.

-- To add a theme, you download a bunch of files (sometimes by cloning a Git repo) and copy them into your MkDocs project directory, then add the theme name to the `theme` parameter
+This file is also where you activate the theme's extensions and set up site navigation:

-- To use the theme's extensions, you list them in the `markdown_extensions` parameter
+- To use the theme's extensions, list them in the `markdown_extensions` parameter
 - To set up site navigation, list titles and filenames hierarchically in the `nav` parameter

 Here's an abbreviated version of my `mkdocs.yml` file: